metaplex-foundation/docs/docs/candy-machine-v2/02-GettingStarted.md

 :::info
 We highly recommend trying to first deploy a Candy Machine on Solana `devnet`, before moving to the `mainnet-beta` environment.
 This way you can freely test different settings without having to move SOL to your wallet.

+In this guide we will use `devnet`, although all commands presented will work in a similar fashion once you are in `mainnet-beta`.
 :::

 ### Setting up a `devnet` wallet (for testing)